ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/using_shim_controller.md

 ## Configuring Primary Controller

 There is one more remaining parameter of the `RotationShimController` not mentioned above, the `primary_controller`.
 This is the type of controller that your application would like to use as the primary modus operandi.
+It will share the same name and yaml namespace as the shim plugin.
 You can observe this below with the primary controller set the `DWB` (with the progress and goal checkers removed for brevity).

 ```yaml
 controller_server: